 ii Taxation imposed on gamblers

-As a general principle under French fiscal law, gambling gains are not subject to income tax.25 The interest generated by such gains, however, are subject to such taxation, and winners of important gains could be subject to the French wealth tax, but the law has recently been modified to apply only to real-estate wealth.
+As a general principle under French fiscal law, gambling gains are not subject to income tax.30 The interest generated by such gains, however, is subject to such taxation, and winners of important gains could be subject to the French wealth tax, but the law has recently been modified to apply only to real-estate wealth.

 Advertising and marketing

 In addition to the traditional rules applicable to advertising in France, advertisements that relate to gambling are subject to a number of additional specific requirements.